-Overview of the fruit industry with emphasis on the technology of fruit production, including vegetative reproduction, rootstocks, delayed foliation, cross pollination, fruit thinning, ripeness maturity standards, principles of pruning and training.
+Overview of the fruit industry with emphasis on the technology of fruit production, including vegetative growth, rootstocks, delayed foliation, cross pollination, flowering, fruit thinning, maturity standards, principles of pruning and training.

-Method of assessment: No examination.
+No examination.
 The class mark will serve as final mark.